Preseason Coaches Q&A: Men's & Women's Swimming & Diving

 Men's Swimming & Diving Utilizes Depth to Swim Past Purdue

-Dr. Josh White is in his ninth season on the Michigan coaching staff, serving the last four years as associate head coach for the men's program.
+Dr. Josh White is in his ninth season on the Michigan coaching staff, serving the last five years as associate head coach for the men's program.
 The previous four years (2009-12), White was the assistant head coach for the men's team.